cake17/cake17.github.io/README.md

     //To update foundation with all its dependancy in bower_components bower update
+    // and copy files from bower_components/foundation/_scss to assets/_scss to update them (see to do it wuth grunt or gulp)

     // To install gem dependancies for jekyll bundle install